A Complete Guide to Writing a Top-Notch Gun Control Essay

 Example of a strong thesis statement: According to the official homicide rates in the US states with different levels of strictness for firearms laws, there is no correlation between gun control and rates of homicides.
 (More accurate, specific, and based on facts)

 In-depth research on the subject matter is the halfway mark to success.
-Thus, make sure that you organize your research right, use trusted sources, and don’t forget to take notes during your research.
+Thus, make sure that you organize your research right as soon as you understand: 'Oh, I need to write my college paper', use trusted sources, and don’t forget to take notes during your research.

 To make your essay on gun control look really impressive, you need to provide strong supporting arguments.
 And to choose strong arguments, you need to know what counter-arguments are there.
 Thus, be sure to study the arguments from both sides.